Programming Schedule

 Jet Ice Lounge ⋅ Fourth Floor ⋅ Mattamy Athletic Centre

-A Spotlight Interview with Anna Meyer
+A Spotlight Interview with Richard Comely

 The Lookout ⋅ Third Floor ⋅ Mattamy Athletic Centre